-Appraisals are conducted annually to evaluate staff performance in order to strengthen mutual understanding between appraised staff and the Group.
+Appraisals are conducted annually to evaluate staff performance and strengthen mutual understanding between appraisees and the Group.
 They also provide a basis of reference for making related personnel decisions including confirmation of employment, salary increment, bonus allocation, promotion, transferal, jobs rotation and arrangement of trainings, etc. Staff performance is appraised through self-assessment and assessment by immediate supervisors as well as interactive communication between staff and his/her immediate supervisor.

+Environmental, Social and Governance Report

-The Group organises activities to celebrate with its staff during festivals such as Winter Solstice, Lunar New Year, Mid-Autumn festival and Christmas.
-It sends greeting cards with red pockets to employees who are parents during Mother's Day and Father's Day.
+To build workplace camaraderie, the Group celebrates with its staff during festivals such as Winter Solstice, Lunar New Year, Mid-Autumn festival and Christmas.
+Apart from statutory holidays, early leave is sometimes allowed during festive celebrations or special occasions.
+The Group also celebrates employees' life events through:

-(ii) Employee Health and Safety
+- sending greeting cards with red packets to employees who are parents; - giving red packets to newly-married employees; and - giving red packets to employees' newborn babies. - (ii) Employee Health and Safety

-The Group provides a healthy and safe working environment for its employees and sub-contractors and takes adequate steps to prevent accidents and injuries arising from the course of work.
+The Group provides a healthy and safe working environment for its employees and sub-contractors and takes adequate steps to prevent accidents and injuries arising in the course of work.
 It also exercises duty of care to its customers and general public in its business activities.

-The health and safety policy of the Group states that one of the prime responsibilities of the management at all level is to ensure all reasonably practicable actions are taken to comply with the Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong) and the policy itself.
+The health and safety policy of the Group states that one of the prime responsibilities of the management at all levels is to ensure all reasonably practicable actions are taken to comply with the Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong) and the policy itself.
 The policy ensures that:

-- (a) Risks of all types of work activities are identified and reduced; - (b) Accidents are prevented and analysed if occurred; and - (c) Contractors and business partners selected conform to the Group's health and safety requirements.
+- risks of all types of work activities are identified and reduced; - accidents are prevented and analysed if occurred; and - contractors and business partners selected conform to the Group's health and safety requirements.